nwakefield1/raveBay/README.md

 # raveBay
-an online web app where users can buy/re-sell EDM event tickets
+An online web app where users can buy/re-sell EDM event tickets

-Some featues include:
+Some features include:

 - Ability to let users create an account